CrystalShardz/Shades-Map/README.md

 games.world.co.uk on port 23 For more information about the game, please visit the [Shades Website Here](http://games.world.co.uk/shades)

 The map was generated using the website [trizbort.io](http://trizbort.io) and was exported into separate files for each area in JSON format.
+In order to use the map files, you will need to visit the site and once in the app click the three bars in the top left corner.
+With the menu expanded, you can then choose "Load Map" to then select one of the downloaded files from this repository.

 ## Area Separation
 The map is divided into the following areas to improve readability